bendorr2415/Project2/README.md

   - Attributes:

-    - bitstring - a 1024-element array of 1's and 0's
+    - bitstring: a 1024-element array of 1's and 0's
-    - onbits - a list of the indeces in the bitstring that contain a '1'
+    - onbits: a list of the indeces in the bitstring that contain a '1'

   - Methods: